 PPP also involves potential disadvantages.
 PPP entails considerable agency costs, as it must be thoroughly cultivated and managed in terms of planning, monitoring, and acceptance of loss of some control.
 Private and public sectors often have different goals, and organizational philosophies and cultures.
 Reconciling these differences in order to bring about the desired project results requires a strong commitment, and a clear vision regarding expectations and outcomes.

 For a private sector firm, operating in an emerging market can be an attractive prospect leading to profit generation, increased market share, and access to growing markets.
 The firm’s ability to access this opportunity depends on how risk is identified, managed, and priced.
 Business risks exist in every country.
 Operating in emerging markets, however, may make these risks even more prevalent.
-The risks include:5
+The potential risks include:

 Political risk, defined as a change in government policy that affects foreign companies, is often associated with weak political, legal, and institutional infrastructures.
 To manage political risk, foreign organizations must be familiar with the political landscape, and learn how to operate in an uncertain and different environment.
 Property rights, a staple of Western economic institutions, can often be easily undermined.
 The heavy hand of government can also interfere with a firm’s plans and desired outcomes.

 Economic risk.
 In general, emerging markets exhibit a higher degree of volatility than that shown by developed economies.
 Even assessing the state of the economy in many of these markets is challenging, as the “official statistics” may not be accurate.
 Partners, then, must rely on their own analysis of future market conditions for their services.